nmkolp/deadfish/README.md

 | s | k | Squares the accumulator |
 | o | c | Outputs the accumulator |

-Accumulator becomes zero if and only if its value is -1 or 256.
+Accumulator becomes zero if and only if its value its -1 or 256.

 ### Samples